hiiamboris/red-wiki/Red-Custom-Styles.md

     * Con: higher memory usage, harder to implement truly dynamic changes.

 Also, it is possible to have a mix of 2 and 3.

+In all cases, the face object needs to be extended to handle different "states" and the logic to switch from one to the other.